matthewblott/northwind/README.md

 3. Custom tag helpers for providing HTML5 validation (i.e. JavaScript free!).
 4. Barely any JavaScript at all.
 5. Picnic css library for simplicity (hopefully divitus free HTML markup).
+6. No setup steps (see next).
+6. Sqlite database - no configuration or setting up of tables, just download the project and run it (and expect it to work!).